lakshmaji/rental-app/README.md

 ### Todo

+1. Add date selection, typeahead search component
-1. Currently there are no unit tests are written (due to time limitation, once I get time, will add them)
+2. Currently there are no unit tests are written (due to time limitation, once I get time, will add them)
-2. PR workflows can be added
+3. PR workflows can be added
-3. There is scope to improve performance
+4. There is scope to improve performance
-4. Use HTTP/2 protocol
+5. Use HTTP/2 protocol

 ---